TSA Invites you to the

 The International Technology Enabled Care Conference will once again host its annual gala dinner on the evening of Day One of conference.

 The Gala Dinner will feature the ITEC Awards, which celebrate innovation within the sector and the positive impact Technology Enabled Care has on the lives of millions of people in the UK.
-This year will see an additional focus on TEC’s response during the pandemic.

 All award winners will be announced and celebrated during the evening.